luyimin/YPBT/README.md

 # Youtube Progress Bar Tagger

-Youtube Progress Bar Tagger (YPBT) is a gem tracking the comments following a youtube movie and capturing the time points of popularity.
+Youtube Progress Bar Tagger (YPBT) is a gem that tracks the comments following a youtube movie and captures the time points of popularity.

 ## Installation